quadratichq/quadratic/quadratic-api/src/ai/tests/README.md

 These tests make real API calls to all enabled AI providers (OpenAI, Anthropic, Google, etc.) to verify that each model correctly interprets prompts and returns the expected tool calls with accurate arguments.

 **Important**: These tests incur actual API costs.
-Always run the cost estimate first.
+Use `npm run test:ai-tools:report` to view costs from previous runs.

 ## Files